-Certain impaired loans are measured at estimated fair value on a non-recurring basis including impaired loans measured at an observable market price (if available), the present value of expected future cash flows discounted at the loan's effective interest rate, or at the fair value of the loan's collateral (if collateral dependent).
-Periodically, the Company records non-recurring adjustments to the carrying value of impaired loans - based on fair value measurements - for partial charge-offs of the uncollectable portions of those loans.
-Nonrecurring adjustments also include certain impairment amounts for collateral dependent loans when establishing the allowance for loan losses.
+Certain individually assessed loans are measured at estimated fair value on a non-recurring basis including individually assessed loans measured at the present value of expected future cash flows discounted at the loan's effective interest rate, or at the fair value of the loan's collateral (if collateral dependent).
+Periodically, the Company records non-recurring adjustments to the carrying value of individually assessed loans - based on fair value measurements - for partial charge-offs of the uncellectable portions of those loans.
 Such amounts are generally based on the estimated fair value of the underlying collateral supporting the loan.
 As a result, the carrying value of the loan less the calculated valuation amount does not necessarily represent the fair value of the loan.
 Estimated fair value of the loan's collateral is determined by appraisals or independent valuation which is then adjusted for the estimated costs related to liquidation of the collateral.
 Management's ongoing review of appraisal information may result in additional discounts or adjustments to valuation based upon more recent market sales activity or more current appraisal information derived from properties of similar type and/or location.
-Generally, the Bank's impaired loans are measured using the estimated fair market value of the collateral less the estimated costs to sell.